Skip to content

 CRI matters.

-If you’re working with darker materials, walnut, leather, deep fabrics, a CRI of 90 or higher is non-negotiable.
-Anything lower and those materials start to look muddy.
-The grain disappears.
-The leather loses depth.
+If you’re working with darker materials, walnut, leather, deep fabrics, a CRI around 90 or higher is the safer target.
+Lower-quality light tends to dull the grain, flatten leather, and make rich fabrics look muddy instead of layered.

 Layered Lighting Setup